Skip to Content

 What Are NTM Infections?

 Nontuberculous mycobacteria (NTM) infections are illnesses caused by a subset of bacteria called mycobacterium.
-NTM includes all mycobacterium species except for those that cause tuberculosis and leprosy.
+NTM includes all mycobacterium species except for those that cause tuberculosis (TB) and leprosy.

 NTM infections can involve many parts of your body, including the: